brykmoore/prep/docs/patterns.md

 6. Decorator - Adding behaviour to an existing component without changing the code in that component.

 7. Strategy - Swap implementations of a family of algorithms interchangeably so the client is not affected when you swap implementations.

+8. Gateway - Single point of entry to a specific piece of functionality

+9. Factory - Encapsulate complex object creation from the client